vanishtachangea/react-pokemon/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Project Design
+## Project Design
 I planned to have
-AllPokemon which shows the list of the Pokemons and the History section.
+### AllPokemon component:   shows the list of the Pokemons.
-When user clicks on each record, it calls a second component Pokemon which will show the details of the abilities, stats, moves can appear in another component called PokemonDetails.
+When user clicks on each record, it calls a second component Pokemon.
+### Pokemon component: It is basically just a button which when clicked, will show the details of the abilities, stats, moves can appear in another component called PokemonDetails.
+### Pokemon details: Component to show the details : abilities, stats, moves
-The records from the API can be saved on the local storage.
+That record will be saved in the local storage
+### History component will show items from the local storage instead.
+Shows only the top 5 items.

 ## Available Scripts